Particular/docs.particular.net/tutorials/quickstart/tutorial.md

     ```
 1. Since everything we have done in this handler method is synchronous, return `Task.CompletedTask`.

-When complete, your `OrderPlacedHandler` class should look like this:
+When complete, the `OrderPlacedHandler` class should look like this:

 snippet: OrderPlacedHandler